lena-schwert/Forecasting_Simulation/Forecasting_Simulation_Exam_Recap.md

 + $(1-\alpha_{4,1}L^4) \cdot(1- \alpha_1L)x_t =w_t$ -> this is a seasonal model with 2 parameters

   + correspond to $\Rightarrow x_t = \alpha_1 \cdot x_{t-1} + \alpha_{4,1} \cdot x_{t-4} - \alpha_1 \cdot \alpha_{4,1} \cdot x_{t-5} + w_t$
-  + this a AR(5) model with 5 parameters -> more parameters to be fitted than the seasonal ARIMA model
+  + if we use a AR(5) model then we’ll have 5 parameters -> more parameters to be fitted than the seasonal ARIMA model

 + $(1-\alpha_{4,1}L^4)$ introduces stochastic seasonality -> there are other approaches as well e.g. seasonal dummies